sashadev-sky/Model-GUI/README.md

 <hr>

+* **SQLite** is not client-server.
+The database server is not running on a remote machine that you connect to; instead everything is running on the same machine.

 * **Docstring**
   <blockquote>A docstring is a string literal that occurs as the first
    statement in a module, function, class, or method definition.
 Such a